Comet Fading Begins Beyond Saturn: Supplementary Text

 \subsection{Non-Gravitational Forces}

 Non-gravitational forces arising from jetting in cometary activity are known to alter the orbits of comets passing near the Sun \cite{mars73}.
-However, these forces are not included in our simulations or accounted for in our analysis of observed LPCs with $8 < q < 12$ AU.
-While these forces have been suspected to be relevant even for distant comets, their characterization is uncertain in this regime of the solar system \cite{jew21}.
-Because of the larger heliocentric distances maintained by comets with $8 < q < 12$ AU, the magnitude of non-gravitational forces may be smaller than for LPCs nearer to Earth, and the absence of distant LPCs with hyperbolic original orbital solutions is consistent with this.
-Given the dramatic deviations between observed and simulated LPC orbits in the main paper, the addition of non-gravitational forces is very unlikely to obviate the need for LPC fading in the outer solar system.
+However, these forces are not included in our simulations or accounted for in our analysis of observed LPCs with $8<q<12$ au.
+These forces have been suspected to be relevant even for distant comets \cite{jew21}, and the rapid fading of distant LPCs documented in the main paper supports the idea that non-gravitational forces at large heliocentric distances may be stronger than previously suspected.
+Among currently known distant LPCs, these forces' characterization is uncertain \cite{jew21}.
+The absence of distant LPCs with hyperbolic original orbital solutions is consistent with smaller non-gravitational forces among distant LPCs compared to LPCs nearer to Earth.
+On the other hand, the known distant LPCs exist at the edge of our detection capabilities and are thus likely to have larger than average nuclei, minimizing the effects of non-gravitational forces.
+Regardless, because of the dramatic deviations between observed and simulated LPC orbits in the main paper, the addition of non-gravitational forces is very unlikely to obviate the need for LPC fading in the outer solar system.